savus/testing-vite-ts/notes.md

 SOLUTION - type cast node list as type: NodeListOf<HTMLDivElement>

+BREAKTHROUGH - to perform a task like constructing and populating portfolio cards from a local list of data and storing that nodelist in a variable once it's finished constructing, use an async function that builds the HTML and returns the nodelist, and then set the variable to await ex: const porfolioCards = await func()

 TASK: - refactor code into component-like sections and clean up abstractions

 - clean up portfolio.ts functions